etho201/docker-pi-stacks/dev/wireguard/README.md

 # Implementing a health check

 Create a Cron job that calls the `healthcheck.sh` file.
-If the health check determines that Transmission is down, it will automatically restart the Wireguard, Transmission, and qBitTorrnet containers.
+If the health check determines that Transmission is down, it will automatically restart the containers for Wireguard, Transmission, and qBittorrent.

 Example of Cron job: